Pancetta

 Key Techniques

-- Pan-frying until edges crisp
+- Pan-frying until crispy

-- Crisping under broiler
+- Crisping under broiler for garnish

 Classic Dishes